radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 The rest of this document begins a summary of issues with RADIUS, and shows just how trivial it is to crack RADIUS/UDP security.
 We then mandate the use of secure transport, and describe what that means.
 We give recommendations on how current systems can be migrated to using TLS.
 We conclude with privacy and security considerations.

 As IPSec has been discussed previously in the context of RADIUS, we devote little time to it here, other than to say it is an acceptable solution.
 As the bulk of the current efforts are focused on TLS, this document likewise focuses on TLS.

+While this document tries to be comprehensive, it is necessarily imperfect.
+There may be issues which should have been included, but which were missed due to oversight or accident.
+Any reader should be aware that there are good practices which are perhaps not documented here.
+We recommend following reasonable practices, even if those practices are not written down in a public specification.

+There is a common tendency to suggest that a particular practice is "allowed" by a specification, simply because the specification does not forbid that practice.
+This belief is wrong.
+By their very nature, documents include a small number of permitted, required, and/or forbidden behaviors.
+There are a much larger set of behaviors which are undefined.
+That is, behaviors which are neither permitted nor forbidden.
+Those behaviors may be good or bad, independent of what the specification says.

+Outside of specificaitons, there is also a large set of common practices and behaviors which have grown organically over time, but which have not been written into a specification.
+These practices have been found to be valuable by implementors and administrators.
+Deviations from these practices generally result in instabilities and incompatibilities between systems.
+As a result, implementors should exercise caution when creating new behaviors which have not previously been seen in the space.
+Such behaviors are likely to be wrong.

 # Terminology